jisnasaleem/project/README.md

-# projectsign board classification system
+# Road Mark AI spotter

 It is machine learning project.
 The aim of this project is to build a model for identifying the road sign board and recognise it and give alert to the vehicle driver.
 I have trained the model using CNN algorithm .